jf-delineate/template/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-If you would like to contribute to any Capco Digital OSS projects please read:
+If you would like to contribute to any delineate.io OSS projects please read:

 * [Code of Conduct](https://github.com/delineateio/.github/blob/master/CODE_OF_CONDUCT.md)
 * [Contributing Guidelines](https://github.com/delineateio/.github/blob/master/CONTRIBUTING.md)